jkool702/forkrun/DOCS/DOCS_ALL.md

 ## 11. (reserved)

-This section is intentionally reserved to preserve numbering stability after v3.4 refactors.
+This section number is intentionally reserved to preserve numbering stability after v3.4 refactors (original §11 merged into §5 during single-slot simplification).
+Keeping the number reserved avoids breaking external references in papers and facility docs.

 ---